apache/nuttx/Documentation/applications/games/index.rst

 to Doom in many ways.
 That game is not part of Apache NuttX.

 .. toctree::
+   :glob:
-  :maxdepth: 2
+   :maxdepth: 1
-  :caption: Contents

-  brichmatch.rst
+   :titlesonly:

+   */index*